PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Both values have no consumer, and both invocations preserve the shared live LayoutState and diagnostics arguments.

+The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production occurrence whose result is currently discarded.
+Strict characterization fixes a terminal target between the diagnostics-aware Gather-channel-fanout runner and captured terminal boundary-input normalization.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned write is applied, performs no pruning or topology mutation, and synchronizes